Fátima Mereles

 Fatima Mereles (born 26 May 1953) is a botanist and academic from Paraguay, who specialises in wetland flora.

 Biography

 María Fátima Mereles Haydar was born on 26 May 1953 in Asunción.
 She studied for an undergraduate degree in Biology at the National University of Asunción.
 She studied for a PhD at the University of Geneva and graduated in 1998.
 She is Director of the Department of Biology at National University of Asunción.
-In 2009 she became President of CONACYT, the National Council for Science and Technology in Paraguay.
+She assumed leadership of CONACYT, Paraguay's National Council for Science and Technology, in 2009.
 She is also Secretary General of UNESCO's Man & Biosphere National Committee for Paraguay.

 Research

 Mereles' main area of research focuses on Spermatophytes.
 She specialises in the flora of wetland areas of Paraguay, such as the Cerrado and the Gran Chaco.
 She has published over one hundred articles, as well as naming four new plant species: Eleocharis canindeyuensis; Eleocharis grandirostris; Eleocharis grossimucronata; Eleocharis occidentalis.